ef4/ember-giftwrap/README.md

 # How?

 1. Create a new ember-cli app.
-It's just a placeholder for installing the addons you want to package.
+It will serve as a place to install the addons that you intend to package.

 2. Install whatever addons you want, using `ember install:addon`.

-3. Also install this addon with `ember install:addon ember-giftwrap`.
+3. Install this addon with `ember install:addon ember-giftwrap`.

 4. Run `ember giftwrap`.
 You should end up with one JS file, one CSS file, and a sourcemap file, all in the `wrapped` subdir.